grassrootseconomics/eth-tracker/README.md

 ## Getting Started

-A `Makefile` is also provided to build the required binaries to run celo-tracker.
+A `Makefile` is also provided to build the required binaries to run eth-tracker.

 ### Bootstrap Cache

-An optional binary, `celo-tracker-cache-bootstrap`, is included to build the Redis cache with all relevant Grassroots Economics smart contract and user addresses to allow filtering on very busy smart contracts e.g. cUSD.
+An optional binary, `eth-tracker-cache-bootstrap`, is included to build the Redis cache with all relevant Grassroots Economics smart contract and user addresses to allow filtering on very busy smart contracts e.g. cUSD.

 The cache will auto-update based on any additions/removals from all indexes.